scicloj/clojisr/README.md

 Also we run [a stream](https://clojurians.zulipchat.com/#narrow/stream/224816-clojisr-dev) for developers or people interested in contributing.

+## Testing

+The code tests are embedded in the [tutorials](#tutorials) and are run when they are rendered (using [notespace](https://github.com/scicloj/notespace)).
+This way we make sure that tests and documentation are in sync.

 ## Tools used

 Working on this project, we enjoyed the following tools (partial list):